kosua20/MIDIVisualizer/README.md

 The project is configured using Cmake.
 You can use the Cmake GUI ('source directory' is the root of this project, 'build directory' is build/, press 'Configure' then 'Generate', selecting the proper generator for your target platform and IDE); or the command line version, specifying your target generator.

 Depending on the target you chose in Cmake, you will get either a Visual Studio solution, an Xcode workspace or a set of Makefiles.
 You can build the main executable using the `MIDIVisualizer`sub-project/target.
 If you update the images or shaders in the `resources` directory, you will have to repackage them with the executable, by building the `Packaging` sub-project/target.

+### Dependencies

 MIDIVisualizer depends on the [GLFW3 library](http://www.glfw.org) and the [Native File Dialog library](https://github.com/mlabbe/nativefiledialog), both are included in the repository and built along with the main executable.
-MIDIVisualizer optionally relies on [FFMPEG](https://ffmpeg.org) for video export.
-For licensing reasons only MPEG-2 and MPEG-4 exports are supported for now.
+It also optionally relies on [FFMPEG](https://ffmpeg.org) v4.2 for video export.
+For licensing reasons only MPEG-2 and MPEG-4 exports are supported for now in the release builds.

+On macOS and Windows, no additional dependencies are required.
+On Linux, you will need to have the following packages installed: `xorg-dev libgtk-3-dev libasound2-dev`, and if you plan on using FFMPEG, `ffmpeg libavcodec-dev libavformat-dev libavdevice-dev`.

 ## Development